Interviews with Women Breaking Barriers

 Erika Marin-Spiotta, PhD – Associate Professor, Dept. of Geography, University of Wisconsin-Madison

 As the principal investigator on an NSF ADVANCE Partnership grant to address sexual harassment and gender bias in the geosciences, Dr. Erika Marin-Spiotta offers her perspective on the barriers that discourage women from pursuing careers in STEM fields and how these barriers are being addressed and overcome.

-Laura Miele, Chief Studios Officer at Electronic Arts (EA)
+Laura Miele, Chief Operating Officer at Electronic Arts (EA)

-Prior to becoming the Chief Studios Officer of global publishing, Laura Miele held several high leadership positions and honed her expertise in analytics, business strategy, marketing, and publishing.
+Prior to becoming the Chief Operating Officer, Laura Miele was Chief Studios Officer and held several other high leadership positions where she honed her expertise in analytics, business strategy, marketing, and publishing.
 In her current role, she leads several teams in spearheading EA’s commercial digital transformation and developing superlative gaming experiences.